-When she died on 6th October 1980 from a heart attack, Eric Sykes said that she had been like a real sister to him.
+When she died on October 6, 1980 (age 58) in Kensington, London, England from a heart attack, Eric Sykes said that she had been like a real sister to him.
 Everyone seemed to run to her with their troubles.
 Barbara Windsor said of her, “She never lost her temper and was always helping people with their problems”.
 She gave Joan Sims a lot of moral and practical support during a particularly stressful period in her life, which made them close.
 “If she had one fault”, her agent said, “it was that she could be easily put upon”.
 She was always getting constant requests to do charity work, like personal appearances and she tried to attend them all.

 Hattie Jacques was married to actor John Le Mesurier.
 They had two sons and although they later divorced, they remained on good terms with each other.
-Her sudden death in October 1980 was a tremendous loss for British Comedy and left a tremendous gap in the Carry Ons that could never by filled.
+Her sudden death on October 6, 1980 (age 58) in Kensington, London, England, was a tremendous loss for British Comedy and left a tremendous gap in the Carry Ons that could never by filled.
 Kenneth Williams said of her, She was the sort of person one warmed to immediately.
 She was blessed with a marvellous personality, tremendous charm and consideration for all those on the film sets.
 We had unforgettable times together.